Information about email services for University of Edinburgh staff and students.

 Phishing is a serious security threat to the University of Edinburgh.
-If Personally identifiable information, which is the primary target of phising attacks, falls into the wrong hands then it can cause both financial and reputational damage to the University and its employees.
-Phishing attacks are often launched by including malicious attachments or links in an email.
-When recipients open these malicious attachments or click on links, it can spark an attack.
+Phishing attacks target personally identifiable information, and if this falls into the wrong hands it can cause both financial and reputational damage to the University and its employees.
+These attacks are often launched by including malicious links or attachments in an email.
+When recipients open these attachments or click links, it can spark an attack.

 The banner appears as a horizontal strip of text.
 It is clearly visible and a constant reminder of the risks associated with clicking links in emails.

-The following sample illustrates how the banner will appear in email messages:
+The following sample illustrates how the banner appears in email messages:

-Should I ignore messages with the warning banner?
+Are all messages with the warning banner dangerous?

-Messages including the warning banner does not mean the email is malicious, only that recipients should take caution.
+The warning banner does not mean the email is malicious, only that recipients should exercise caution.
 Do not click on links or open attachments in messages with which you are unfamiliar.
-All email originating from outside the university, except for approved services, will be tagged with this message.
+All email originating from outside the university will be tagged with this message.